imayank/Advanced-Lane-Finding/README.md

 Overview
 -----
 The project builds on the [basic lane line detection](https://github.com/imayank/Finding-Lane-Lines-on-the-Road) and a more advanced pipeline is developed to identify the lane boundry and region in a video of a car driving on a highway.
+The project uses *Python* and *OpenCV* for building lane detection pipeline.

 The Project
 ---